hashicorp/nomad-autoscaler/docs/plugins/README.md

 ##### Policy configuration

 * `target` `(float: <required>)` - Specifies the metric value the Autscaler should try to meet.
-* `precision` `(float: 0.01)` - Specifies how significant a change in the input metric should be considered.
-Small precision values can lead to output fluctuation.
+* `threshold` `(float: 0.01)` - Specifies how significant a change in the input metric should be considered.
+Small threshold values can lead to output fluctuation.